Diogo Leite (footballer, born 1999)

-Diogo Filipe Monteiro Pinto Leite (born 23 January 1999) is a Portuguese professional footballer who plays as a centre-back for Bundesliga club Union Berlin.
+Diogo Filipe Monteiro Pinto Leite (born 23 January 1999) is a Portuguese professional footballer who plays as a centre-back for Serie A club Lazio.

 Club career

 Porto

 Born in Porto, Leite joined FC Porto's youth academy at the age of 9.
 He made his professional debut with the reserve team on 27 August 2017, playing the entire 1–0 home win against C.D.
-Santa Clara for the LigaPro.
+Santa Clara in the LigaPro.

 In late July 2018, due to several injuries to the back sector, first-team manager Sérgio Conceição called Leite for the upcoming Supertaça Cândido de Oliveira match against C.D.
 Aves; he partnered Felipe in that match, a 3–1 victory in Aveiro.
 Shortly before that event, he had renewed his contract until 2023.

 Leite's maiden appearance in the Primeira Liga took place on 11 August 2018 in the season opener, and he again played the entire 5–0 home defeat of G.D.
 Chaves.
 He scored his first goal in the competition the following weekend, helping to a 3–2 victory at B-SAD; shortly after, however, he returned to the reserves.

 On 31 August 2021, Leite was loaned to S.C.
 Braga for one year.
 He made 34 competitive appearances during his spell at the Estádio Municipal de Braga, but only five in the last three months.

 Union Berlin

 In July 2022, still owned by Porto, Leite joined 1.
 FC Union Berlin with a buying option.
-After a successful first season, helping the Bundesliga club to secure qualification for the UEFA Champions League for the first time in its history and totalling 40 games, he signed a permanent contract for €7.500.000.
+After a successful first season, helping the Bundesliga club to secure qualification for the UEFA Champions League for the first time in its history and totalling 40 games, he signed a permanent deal for €7.500.000.

+Leite scored his first official goal on 13 August 2023, contributing to a 4–0 away win over amateurs FC Astoria Walldorf in the first round of the DFB-Pokal.
+His only in the league came on 19 April 2025, when he put the hosts ahead 2–0 in an eventual 4–4 draw against VfB Stuttgart; all the other seven were scored still in the first half.

+On 19 May 2026, Leite confirmed he would leave Union on 30 June when his contract expired.

+Lazio

+Leite agreed to a two-year contract at SS Lazio on 8 September 2026, with the possibility of a two-year extension; he arrived at the side in the same transfer window as his Union teammate Danilho Doekhi.